Contrastively Smoothed Class Alignment for Unsupervised Domain Adaptation

 \subsection{Ablation Study}

 To further demonstrate the improvement of \model~over MCD~\cite{saito2017maximum}, we conduct an ablation study.
-Specifically, with the same network architecture and setup, we compare model performance among 1) MCD, 2) MCD with only smooth alignment (MCD+Contras), 3) MCD with only global alighnment (MCD+MMD), and 4) \model, to validate the effectiveness of adding contrastive loss $\mathcal{L}_{\text{contras}}$ and MMD loss $\mathcal{L}_{\text{MMD}}$ to MCD.
+Specifically, with the same network architecture and setup, we compare model performance among 1) MCD, 2) MCD with smooth alignment (MCD+Contras), 3) MCD with global alighnment (MCD+MMD), and 4) \model, to validate the effectiveness of adding contrastive loss $\mathcal{L}_{\text{contras}}$ and MMD loss $\mathcal{L}_{\text{MMD}}$ to MCD.
 As MCD has already achieved superior performance on some of the benchmark datasets, we mainly choose those tasks on which MCD does not perform very well, in order to better analyze the margin of improvement.
-Therefore, MNIST$\rightarrow$SVHN, STL$\rightarrow$CIFAR, and Amazon Reviews are selected for this experiment, and the results are provided in Table~\ref{tab:ablation_result}.
+Therefore, MNIST$\rightarrow$SVHN, STL$\rightarrow$CIFAR and Amazon Reviews are selected for this experiment (Table~\ref{tab:ablation_result}).

 \Paragraph{Effect of Contrastive Alignment} We compare \model~with MCD as well as its few variations, to validate the effectiveness of the proposed contrastive alignment.
 Table \ref{tab:ablation_result} provides the test accuracy for every model across the selected benchmark datasets.
 For MNIST$\rightarrow$SVHN, MCD+Contrastive outperforms MCD by 7.2$\%$.
 For STL$\rightarrow$CIFAR and Amazon Reviews, the margin of improvement is 4.2$\%$ and 1.21$\%$, respectively (less significant than MNIST$\rightarrow$SVHN, possibly due to the smaller domain difference).
 Note that the results of MCD+Contras are still worse than \model, demonstrating the effectiveness of the global domain alignment and the framework design of our model.